mail organizer tutorial

 Align the twill tape about an inch below the top of each mail slot.
 Sew into place using a straight stitch on either side of the tape.

 Sew on each metal label holder by hand, centered on the mail slot.
+Attach finished mail slots to canvas:

 Align the edge of the upper mail slot so that the mail slot angles out.
 Hot glue along the sides and bottom of the canvas and press in place, Repeat for other edge.
 Wrap fabric around back of canvas, use additional hot glue if needed and staple into place.

 Take your other sewn mail slot and align the bottom of the slot with the bottom of the canvas.
-Feel for where the interfacing stops and align that part at the edge of the canvas.
+Feeling for where the interfacing stops and align that part at the edge of the canvas.

 Use additional hot glue along the bottom and sides of the canvas and wrap corners neatly and staple at back.